Joseph456D/Time-Calculator/README.md

 # Time-Calculator
 A basic program to add/subtract times

-Its a basic program that calculates times so it can find the result of adding and subtracting 2 or more times in the format HH:MM:SS
+Its a basic program that calculates times so it can find the result of adding and subtracting 2 or more times in the format HH:MM:SSL
+Likes to add a GUI and more functions